SquareBracketAssociates/NewToolsInPharo/README.md

 Here is a non-exhaustive list of possible tools we have in mind.

 - Development tools such as refactoring, memory usage, and new approaches to debugging
-- Development tools such as UI builders,
+- Development tools such as UI builders
 - Development tools to develop compilers
-- Tools for modeling such as Cormas, Moose,
+- Tools for modeling such as Cormas, Moose
-- Libraries such
+- Libraries as basis for advanced tools

 Each chapter will be reviewed by three reviewers.